 Code Type Description

-J7353 HCPCS Anacaulase-bcdb, 8.8% gel, 1 gram (not covered for circumferential burns, burn wounds where medical devices or vital structures could become exposed)
+J7353 HCPCS Anacaulase-bcdb, 8.8% gel, 1 gram — covered when selection criteria are met; not covered for circumferential burns, burn wounds where medical devices or vital structures could be exposed

 Key ICD-10-CM Diagnosis Codes